Goof Troop: Legacy

 Goof Troop has had a lasting impact on Goofy and Pete’s careers, as their later appearances throughout the 90s to the mid-2000s were built on the show's status quo.
-These include A Goofy Movie, Mickey's Once Upon a Christmas, An Extremely Goofy Movie, Mickey Mouse Works, House of Mouse and Mickey's Twice Upon a Christmas, all of which feature Goofy and Pete's respective families as major characters.
+These include A Goofy Movie, Mickey's Once Upon a Christmas, An Extremely Goofy Movie, House of Mouse and Mickey's Twice Upon a Christmas, all of which feature Goofy and/or Pete's respective families as characters.
 Goofy and Pete also appeared on Bonkers and Raw Toonage in their Goof Troop designs.

-In the DuckTales reboot series' premiere episode, Spoonerville is mentioned amongst a number of locations that Scrooge McDuck's company, McDuck Enterprises, conducts business in.
-In the season three episode "Quack Pack!", Goofy in his Goof Troop design appears as a guest character as part of a 1990s sitcom the Duck Family had become trapped in.
-Max and P.J. also make non-physical appearances via Goofy's family pictures.
+In the DuckTales reboot series' premiere episode, Spoonerville is mentioned amongst a number of locations that McDuck Enterprises conducts business in.
+In the season three episode "Quack Pack!", Goofy makes an appearance in his Goof Troop design.
+In addition, Max and P.J. appear in photos in the episode.

+In 2023, new photos were added to the inside of Goofy's house in the refurbished Mickey's Toontown area of Disneyland.
+The photos now include pictures of Goofy and Max, a picture of Pete with his family, and a picture of Max with P.J. and Pistol.
+There is also now a height chart for Goofy and Max on a doorway frame in the house.

 Adaptations

-A video game very loosely based on the series was released for the Super Nintendo Entertainment System sometime in July 1993.
+A video game very loosely based on the series was released for the Super Nintendo Entertainment System on July 11, 1993.

 Two films loosely based on Goof Troop were made years after the show's end.
 The first film, A Goofy Movie, was released on April 7, 1995.
-The second film, An Extremely Goofy Movie, was released on video on February 29, 2000.
+The second film, An Extremely Goofy Movie, was released on video on February 29, 2000, which serves as the series finale.